aboutcode-org/go-inspector/README.rst

 - Copyright (c) nexB Inc., AboutCode, Mandiant, The Go Authors, Elliot Chance and others.
 - Homepage: https://github.com/aboutcode-org/go-inspector

-See the src/go_inspector/bin for detailed license and credits for bundled third-party packages.
+See the libsrc/ directory for detailed license and credits for bundled third-party packages.

 Development